 Key Takeaways

-👔 Experienced management led by CEO Phil Green emphasizes conservative growth and disciplined banking.
+👔 Experienced management led by CEO Phil Green maintains the bank’s conservative growth philosophy across Texas markets.

 Cullen/Frost Bankers (CFR), based in San Antonio, has built a reputation on conservative growth, strong capital discipline, and a focus on relationship-based banking across Texas.
-With a forward dividend yield above 3 percent and a payout ratio just over 42 percent, it continues to appeal to income-focused investors seeking consistency.
+With a dividend yield approaching 2.78% and a payout ratio just under 40%, it continues to appeal to income-focused investors seeking consistency in a regional banking franchise with real staying power.

 Recent Events